How can I help you?

 public string ShipCountry { get; set; }

-The Syncfusion Blazor DataGrid allows you to customize the page size of the exported PDF document according to your requirements.
-This feature provides the flexibility to adjust the layout and PDF document to fit different paper sizes or printing needs.
+The Syncfusion® Blazor DataGrid allows customizing the page size of the exported PDF document to fit different paper formats or printing requirements.

 - A0